Rick Nuzum

-Rick Nuzum is a former center in the National Football League.
+Frederick Merril Nuzum (born June 30, 1952) is an American former professional football center in the National Football League (NFL).
 He first played with the Los Angeles Rams during the 1977 NFL season.
 The following season, he played with the Green Bay Packers.
 He graduated from Marietta High School, Marietta Ohio in 1971.
-He is currently the lead pastor at Grace Church in Powell, Ohio.
+He is currently the care pastor at Grace Powell Church in Powell, Ohio.